-9 Valuing outcomes from spillovers - sustainability
+9 Valuing environmental outcomes - sustainability

 - Sustainability benefits are measured for:

 - Protection and improvement of native vegetation

 - Improvements in water quality

 - Dwelling related greenhouse gas emissions

 - Tree canopy benefits

 - Environmental impact of transport

 - Green and blue infrastructure benefits are significantly larger for scenarios 2 and 3 due to large investments in these scenarios compared to the base case and scenario 1.

-- Comment on transport externality and congestion
+- Private vehicle usage within GPEC is higher in the scenarios than the base case, resulting in additional pollution costs.

-The primary benefit of providing infrastructure in the PICS are the dwellings and commercial space which is enabled by infrastructure.
-For instance, the primary rationale for providing stormwater infrastructure is to prevent local flooding, which is necessary for urban development to occur.
+The primary benefit of providing infrastructure in the PIC are the dwellings and commercial space which is enabled by infrastructure.
+For instance, the primary rationale for providing storm water infrastructure, to prevent local flooding, which is necessary for urban development to occur.
 The multifaceted nature of infrastructure requirements to enable development is one of the main rationales for undertaking PIC analysis, which compare the benefits of urban development against all necessary infrastructure cost.

-However, some of the blue and green infrastructure provided in the PIC are expected to generate benefits in addition to those associated with people living and working in the area.
-We have called these sustainability benefits, but we recognise that sustainability could equally apply as a label across benefits designated as liveability and productivity.
+However, some of the blue and green infrastructure provided in the PIC are expected to generate benefits in addition to those associated with development.
 Further, there are spillovers associated with changed travel patterns across the scenarios.
 Benefits measured in this analysis consist of: